MatteoBedini/Hexomunda/README.md

 It is possible to start and finish a simple match.
 You can only place units on the first 3 colums of the grid.<br/>

+Instructions:

 --->Run hexcell.py or unitt.py to run the game<---<br/>

 -->You also need to have python installed<---<br/>

+-on the grid active phase, u can move the grid by pressing andd ragging the wheel button <br/>

+-you can alternate 1x/2x zoom on the grid by pressing tab <br/>